-- 1. Poor posture and neck strain are common for office workers. - 2.
-Science is found everywhere in society today. - 3.
-Antibiotics are agents that are effective in controlling the spread of bacteria. - 4.
-The department will continue to offer three new scholarships next year. - 5.
-It is necessary that literacy should be taught at secondary school. - 6.
-Music students will have great opportunities to work with musical professionals - 7.
-Theory of course contributes to the community. - 8.
-At university students can make friends for life. - 9.
-The commission of funds supported among authorities has raised an argument. - 10.
-Often, people do not listen to understand; they listen to respond. - 11.
-Students with work experience may be successful in job applications. - 12.
-Researchers say many students feel stressed and affect academic results. - 13.
-All of the assignments must be submitted in person to the faculty office. - 14.
-The lecture is about the reasons for the financial crisis. - 15.
-Climate change is now an acceptable phenomenon among a group of reputable scientists. - 16.
-A lack of sleep can increase the chance of some illnesses. - 17.
-Economic problems caused a big rise in unemployment. - 18.
-Our undergraduate courses are designed with employment ability in mind.

-- 19. The research results will be shared with the internal and external stakeholders. - 20.
-Archaeologists discover tools and fossils from ancient times. - 21.
-Archaeologists discovered tools and artifacts near the ancient tomb. - 22.
-Classical mechanics is considered as a branch of mathematical physics. - 23.
-Measures must be taken to prevent unemployment rate from increasing. - 24.
-Protective goggles must be worn in all the university's laboratories. - 25.
-Global connections thrived in academic communities, thanks to social media. - 26.
-There are still some tickets available for the concert next Wednesday. - 27.
-Employers accept applications from all academic graduated backgrounds. - 28.
-All lectures and learning materials can be found on the internet. - 29.
-This course mainly introduces statistics and data analysis. - 30.
-Daily practice can build confidence and improve skills. - 31.
-Roads should be clear so that traffic can move smoothly. - 32.
-The theme of the course is to encourage students to develop their creativity. - 33.
-Novelists write things about things they know about. - 34.
-The program must be conducted in abidance with general regulations. - 35.
-The change of policy will have a great effect on society. - 36.
-Put the knife and fork next to the spoon near the edge of the table. - 37.
-The car accident happened on Saturday outside the school gate. - 38.
-There will be a guest lecturer in the next class. - 39.
-The bar chart provides useful information of data comparison.
+- 39. Climate change is not a pure reason for this scientific research. - 40.
+Our lecture today will discuss the American War of Independence. - 41.
+Legumes and vegetables are major sources of vitamins and minerals. - 42.
+The commission of funds supported among authorities has raised an argument. - 43.
+Often, people do not listen to understand; they listen to respond. - 44.
+Students with work experience may be successful in job applications. - 45.
+Researchers say many students feel stressed and affect academic results. - 46.
+All of the assignments must be submitted in person to the faculty office. - 47.
+The lecture is about the reasons for the financial crisis. - 48.
+Climate change is now an acceptable phenomenon among a group of reputable scientists. - 49.
+A lack of sleep can increase the chance of some illnesses. - 50.
+Economic problems caused a big rise in unemployment. 🚺 🦲 🦰 📘 📗 🥒 - 51.
+Novelists write things about things they know about. - 52.
+The program must be conducted in abidance with general regulations. - 53.
+The change of policy will have a great effect on society. - 54.
+Put the knife and fork next to the spoon near the edge of the table. - 55.
+The car accident happened on Saturday outside the school gate. - 56.
+There will be a guest lecturer in the next class. - 57.
+The bar chart provides useful information of data comparison. - 58.
+Carbon dioxide is the main source of greenhouse gases that cause climate change due to human behaviours.